physcodestyle/official-website/src/content/longread/2018-09-28-discount-on-trips-around-the-country.en.md

 ---
-permalink: 'ru/longread/discount-on-trips-around-the-country/index.html'
+permalink: 'en/longread/discount-on-trips-around-the-country/index.html'
 aim: 'all'
 title: 'Discount on Travel Around the Country'
 description: 'Russian Railways gives 25% discount to students for trips around the country'
-lead: 'The student program is valid for travel in wagons of the type of compartment (those that belong to JSC \'FPC\').
-And also \'Sapsan\' and \'Allegro\' and other trains of the series 701-750.'
+lead: 'The student program is valid for travel in wagons of the type of compartment (those that belong to JSC FPC).
+And also Sapsan and Allegro and other trains of the series 701-750.'
 images:
   - src: '/images/trail-discounts-for-students.jpg'
     alt: 'Discount on Travel Around the Country'